OSCELOT/MyMessages/README.md

 The unm-unmmymessages.war (version 2.3.0-q4.2016) is the WAR file for for Blackboard Learn Q4 2016 (Original Experience only).

+The unm-unmmymessages.war (version 2.3.0-q4.2016) is deprecated effective December 1, 2018.

 The University of New Mexico previously ran unm-unmmymessages.war on Blackboard Learn Q4 2016 CU6 (Self Hosted).

 If you are currently running unm-unmmymessages.war then you do NOT need to uninstall My Messages in order to successfully install unm-unmmymessages2017.war.